M. Justin Herman: Reception

 The National Association of Housing and Redevelopment Officials makes an annual M. Justin Herman Award.
 Justin Herman Plaza, opposite the Ferry Building in San Francisco, was named for him from 1971 until October 19, 2017.

-While Herman's actions were largely supported by the elite of the city and by banks, businesses and the city government, his reputation among those he displaced from their homes was very low.
+While Herman's actions were largely supported by the elite of the city and by banks, businesses, and the city government, his reputation among those he displaced from their homes was a very negative one.
 Sun-Reporter journalist, Thomas C. Fleming described Herman in 1965 as the "arch-villain in the black depopulation of the city", while Reverend Hannibal Williams of the Western Addition Community Organization (WACO) said, "We didn't know who the devil was.
 But we knew who Justin Herman was and that was the devil for us".